pierreguillot/Camomile/README.md

 If you want to modify the Camomile project, you should use *Camomile.jucer* with the Juce's projucer application.
 If you want to compile the Audio Unit, after generating the XCode project, you must change the type of the *include_juce_audio_plugin_client_AU.r* located in the folder *JuceLibraryCode* to *Objective-C++ preprocessor*.

 ### Linux
-To compile VST plugins on Linux, JUCE requires a large set of dependencies, to install everything you should run this command (for further information you should refer to the JUCE documentation):
+To compile VST plugins on Linux, JUCE requires a large set of dependencies, to install everything you should do this command (for further information you should refer to the JUCE documentation):
 ```
 sudo apt-get -qq update
 sudo apt-get install -y libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev python-dev libfreetype6-dev libgtk-3-dev libcurl4-gnutls-dev alsa libasound2-dev